Spreading speeds in reducible multitype branching random walk: The irreducible case

-\begin{cor} When $K=1$, Theorem \ref{main theorem} holds. \end{cor} \begin{proof} For $K=1$, the condition (\ref{phi_i order}) is equivalent to (\ref{m good}).
-Lemma \ref{r-funct} shows that $\swFd{\kappa}$ has the right properties.
-Propositions \ref{one class} and \ref{supercrit} give (\ref{key result}). \end{proof} When $m$ is irreducible with period $d>1$, $m^d$ has $d$ primitive blocks on its diagonal, each with \PF eigenvalue $\kappa^d$.
-These primitive blocks partition the types into $d$ sub-classes. \begin{propn} If in the conditions of Proposition \ref{trans bound} `primitive$\!$' is replaced by `irreducible with period $d>1\!$' then all the results in this section continue to hold, provided `$n\!$' is replaced by `$nd\!$' and $\nu$ and $\sigma$ come from the same sub-class. \end{propn} \begin{proof} This just applies the results to the primitive process obtained by only inspecting every $d$th generation. \end{proof} It is possible to say a bit more than this, dealing with $\nu$ and $\sigma$ in different sub-classes, but this is not necessary for development here.
+When $m$ is irreducible with period $d>1$, $m^d$ has $d$ primitive blocks on its diagonal, each with \PF eigenvalue $\kappa^d$.
+These primitive blocks partition the types into $d$ subclasses.\vadjust{\goodbreak} The next result deals with the case where $\nu$ and~$\sigma$ are in the same subclass.
+It is possible to say a bit more, dealing with $\nu$ and~$\sigma$ in different subclasses, but this is not needed here. \begin{propn} If ``primitive'' is replaced by ``irreducible with period \mbox{$d>1$},'' then Propositions~\ref{behaviour1} and~\ref{supercrit} and all the results in this section continue to hold, provided ``$n $'' is replaced by ``$nd $'' and $\nu$ and $\sigma$ come from the same subclass. \end{propn} \begin{pf} Apply the results to the primitive process obtained by only inspecting every $d$th generation. \end{pf}